pramnora/bash/README.md

 *Filing...*

 Create...
-touch fileName - creates a file / (without writing to it)
+touch fileName --- creates a file / (without writing to it)
 Write...
-echo "text" > fileName - creates a file/and, writes to it (if file already exists/it will be over written)
+echo "text" > fileName --- creates a file/and, writes to it (if file already exists/it will be over written)
-echo "text" >> fileName - appends text to the bottom of a file which already exists
+echo "text" >> fileName --- appends text to the bottom of a file which already exists
 Read...
-cat fileName - display file contents / (without actually opening/or, running it)
+cat fileName --- display file contents / (without actually opening/or, running it)
 Copy...
-cp fileName1 fileName2 - copies a file
+cp fileName1 fileName2 --- copies a file
 Rename...
-mv fileName1 fileName2 - renames a file
+mv fileName1 fileName2 --- renames a file
 Delete...
-rm fileName - remove (delete) a file
+rm fileName --- remove (delete) a file

 *File Management...*

+Traversing directories...
 cd - takes you into the 'home' directory
 cd dirName - takes you into the named directory
 cd dirName/dirName - takes you into the sub-named directory
 cd .. - takes you back up through the directory
 cd ../.. - takes you back up through the sub-directory
+Folder...
-ls - lists all files inside of current directory
+ls - lists all folders/files inside of current directory
 mkdir directoryName - creates a new named folder directory
-pwd - print working directory, lists what is your current working directory
+pwd - print working directory, lists what is your current working directory folder
 rmdir directoryName - removes the named folder directory